-- 1. Any coach or player removed from a contest must file a report with the TAPPS Office on the form located in the TAPPS database. - a) The form is due the following school day (within 24 Hours if possible). - b) Both TAPPS schools involved in the contest must report any ejection occurring in the contest. - c) Fines for an ejection not reported to the TAPPS office by the deadline will be doubled. - d) Schools who fail to report an ejection are subject to further sanctions as determined by the Athletic Executive Committee or Executive Board.
+- 1. Any coach or player removed from a contest must file a report with the TAPPS Office on the form located in the TAPPS database. - a) The form is due the following school day (within 24 Hours if possible). - b) Both TAPPS schools involved in the contest must report any ejection occurring in the contest. - Fines for an ejection not reported to the TAPPS office by the deadline will be doubled.